 - #plantsofinstagram - The Economist published a cheeky article on the emerging trend amongst millennials to replace homeownership with plants – a cheaper alternative to fulfill a “form of domesticity.”
 This popularity is reflected not only in the growth of plant sales, but in internet search data as well.
 Since 2010, Google searches for plant life (such as “succulents”) has skyrocketed tenfold.

 Prior to my fellowship at Landed, my focus had been on affordable housing policy in the Bay Area, primarily around expanding and preserving affordable housing to prevent the displacement of low-income communities.
-Working with the Landed team has broadened my thinking about the scope of housing issues to also consider access to homeownership and financial security for middle-income residents, including the educators Landed serves.
+Working with the Landed team has broadened my thinking about the scope of housing issues to also consider access to homeownership and financial security for middle-income residents, including the educators and school employees Landed serves.

 This experience has served as a reminder that effective and thoughtful housing policy should not be a one-size-fits-all approach.
 We will always need a diversity of options to best meet the housing needs of different individuals, communities, and maybe even generations.